celo-org/celo-blockchain/consensus/istanbul/backend/announce.md

 ### enodeCertificateMsg (0x17)

+This message holds only ONE [eNodeURL] and it's meant to be send directly from [NearlyElectedValidator] to [NearlyElectedValidator] in a direct connection as a response to a [queryEnodeMsg].

 `[enode_url: B, version: P]`

 - `enode_url`: the origin's plaintext `eNodeURL`.
 - `version`: the current announce version for the origin's `eNodeURL`.

 ### versionCertificatesMsg (0x16)

+This messages holds MANY version certificates.
+It is used mostly in two ways:

+- To share the WHOLE version table a [FullNode] has.
+- To share updated parts of the table of a [FullNode].

 `[[version: P, signature: B]]`